AbhishekChaudharii/college_enquiry_bot/README.md

-To push message to the specific use Push message.ipynb
+To push message to the specific id use Push message.ipynb